 - VALUE!
-I am looking for articles that are useful AND educational for readers.
+We are looking for articles that are useful AND educational for readers.

-- I am looking for content not published elsewhere.
+- We are looking for content not published elsewhere.
 The post you are writing must be unique and original content exclusively for the use of Dance Advantage.

-- I am looking for well-written, quality content.
-You need not be or write like a professional wordsmith to put together a strong guest post.
+- We are looking for quality content.
+You do not be a professional wordsmith to put together a strong guest post.
 The best articles communicate clearly, simply, focus on one topic at a time, and provide a new spin or way of looking at a topic.
 If you can write reasonably well, we can help polish your work.

-- I am looking for posts that fit with the others on this blog.
-Write from your own perspective, using your own unique “voice,” but take time to familiarize yourself with past articles and create a post that will fit well among our other content.
+- We are looking for posts that fit with the others on this blog.
+Write using your own unique “voice,” but take time to familiarize yourself with past articles and create a post that will fit well among our other content.

-- Personal experience is a plus.
-Accurate information and research is important, but writers should be able to offer some personal experience (their own or that of interviewed subjects).
-Dance Advantage is not an article farm.
-We don’t settle for common denominator content that skims the surface.
-This is why we have great readership.
+- We are looking for first-hand experience.
+Accurate information and research is important, but writers should be able to offer some personal experience (their own or that of interviewed subjects)

 As editor, I have the right to refuse content and the right to make changes to anything appearing on the blog.

 ☛ Images: When formatting your post, please do not add inline images unless you are familiar and can provide WordPress-ready html.
-Let me know if you have your own copyright-free photographs/graphics for possible use in the article.
+Let us know if you have your own copyright-free photographs/graphics for possible use in the article.
 Otherwise, we will source images for your post.

 ☛ Bio: Author bios are not only welcome, but encouraged.
-We want readers to be identify the source of their information.
+We want readers to be able to identify the source of their information.
 Three or four sentences is preferred.
 A reasonable number of links (1 or 2) to your own website or social accounts are allowed.
 Please include your bio at the bottom of your submission.
 We will also require a headshot or author image prior to publishing.

 ☛ Length: Your post may be as long as it takes to cover you subject.
-Generally our posts rest between 600 and 1000 words.
-If your post is 1800+ words, it very likely I’ll ask you to edit or split it into multiple posts.
+Generally our posts rest between 600 and 1200 words.
+If your post is 1800+ words, you may be asked to edit it into multiple posts.

-- Your article isn’t what I’m looking for (see above).
+- Your article isn’t what we’re looking for (see above).

 - Your topic is too close to something recently covered on the blog.
-I’m okay with revisiting topics, as long as they bring new perspective.
+We only revisit topics if a new article can provide new perspective or a different angle.

 Note: Guest posts by book authors or single-product companies will be considered for guest posts on a case by case basis.
 If you represent a for-profit company or organization, Dance Advantage would love to work with you to develop a successful native advertising campaign that informs and provides value to our readers.

-Do a happy dance and then wait.
-This is a busy blog and I’m a busy gal.
-I generally schedule posts in advance, so your post may not appear for a while on the blog.
+- Do a happy dance and then wait.
+We generally schedule posts in advance, so your post may not appear for a while on the blog.

-Once I’ve given you a date for publishing, I reserve the right to reschedule, though I will do my very best to give you a heads up and provide a new date.
+- Once we’ve given you a date for publishing, we reserve the right to reschedule, though we will do our very best to give you a heads up and provide a new date.

 Following the above guidelines increase the likelihood of getting published here at Dance Advantage and getting your article the attention it deserves.